Jesse-perpC/xbox-app/README.md

  - Over 20 themes for the file manager and 20 editor themes
  - Visual programming language for extending the plugin easier.
 Open test/blox.xblox example file (this feature is pre alpha!)
  - Strong security using signed client call similar to oauth.
 You can limit the access to IP and domains
+ - Thumb resizing and caching for fast browsing large image folders
+ - quite some stuff which i am too lazy to write down

 ##Status

 Little unstable!
 There is still a lot of old and rubbish code to be removed.
 However, this project is under active development and not yet official released.